-A former consultant, Alistair began serious screenwriting in 2009 with his first short film, “A Night At Robert McAlister’s” which gained encouraging critical response and awards on the international film festival circuit.
+A former consultant, Alistair began screenwriting in 2009 with his first short film, “A Night At Robert McAlister’s” which gained awards on the international film festival circuit.

-During 2011 Alistair was in Benghazi, Libya during the revolution to overthrow Mouamar Gaddafi resulting in the documentary “Stronger Than Bullets” (Dir.
-Matt Millan).
-Tracing the struggle of Libyan musicians during and after the revolution it was acquired by Al Jazeera for broadcast in October 2016.
-Critically acclaimed, the film has also enjoyed an exceptional festival circuit, winning 'Best Documentary' at Woodstock (2016) as well as the Santa Fe Press Award (2016).
-The film is also an official selection at the 41st Cleveland Film Festival and is being distributed by Evolutionary Films.
+During 2011 Alistair was in Benghazi, Libya during the revolution.
+His feature documentary “Stronger Than Bullets” (Dir.
+Matt Millan) traces the struggle of Libyan musicians during and after the revolution.
+Acquired by Al Jazeera for broadcast in October 2016.
+Critically acclaimed, the film has also won 'Best Documentary' at Woodstock (2016) as well as the Santa Fe Press Award (2016).
+The film is distributed by Evolutionary Films.

 Alistair then wrote and produced the feature film “The Paddy Lincoln Gang”, a noir set in the Los Angeles music world.
-This achieved ‘Best of Festival’ at the prestigious SoCal Film Festival in 2012 as well as a Platinum Award at the Oregon Film Awards in 2013.
+Starring Dean Jagger (WARRIOR, GAME OF THRONES) the film was a 'Best Screenplay' finalist, and achieved ‘Best of Festival’ at the prestigious SoCal Film Festival in 2012, as well as a Platinum Award at the Oregon Film Awards in 2013.
 It subsequently achieved international VoD distribution.

 During 2013-14, he co-wrote and produced the acclaimed documentary “The Watchmaker’s Apprentice” (Dir.
 David Armstrong).
 This touching film enjoyed acclaim from BBC critic, Mark Kermode and a successful release on Netflix.